 Showmanship contests are educational, competitive, and FUN.
 The showmanship contest is open to all 4-H and FFA poultry exhibitors.
 Sign up to do showmanship on showmanship day (see schedule at top of department).
 Members taking part in this contest will be judged on their skills as showmen and the appearance of the animals before the Judge.
 Credit is given for grooming and not for the breed or individual excellence of the animals.
 Exhibitors must show their own animals.
 Showmanship birds do not need to be top ranked show birds but must be registered in their appropriate breed class.
+The Champion and Reserve Champion Poultry Showman within each age division will be eligible to compete in the Small Animal Round Robin.
+See Department 999 Small Animal Contest for complete rules.
 In case of a tie, the tie breaker will be based on the score sheet.
 1) Highest score on Knowledge wins.
 If it is still a tie, then it goes to the next category 2) Showing Birds.
 And continues through 3) Appearance of Bird then into 4) Attitude and Appearance of Show Person.
-If still a tie the
+If still a tie the Superintendent will determine method of tie breaker at this point.